WHAT THIS IS ALL ABOUT

 O1.
 Designing and building

-The construction of the robot is society to precise rules with respect to electronic and motion parts:
+The construction of the robot is society to precise rules with respect to the electronic and movement parts:

 – Controller (REV Robotics): same for all teams.